 In addition to these General Rules that apply to all categories, BE SURE TO VIEW THE ADDITIONAL SPECIFIC RULES THAT APPLY TO EACH CATEGORY IN THE YELLOW OUTLINED BOX AT THE TOP RIGHT OF THIS PAGE.

-HOTRHF Note: Rules listed on this web site are now confirmed for 2014 by National History Day.
+HOTRHF Note: Rules listed on this web site have NOT been confirmed for 2015 by National History Day.